 - Meanwhile prepare some turkey stuffing.
 Add some caramelized onions and mushrooms to it for more flavor.
 Mix all together.

-- Stuff jalapeno halves with a smidgen of cream cheese, about 1 tsp per one pepper half, followed by turkey stuffing.
+- Stuff jalapeno halves with a smidgen of cream cheese, about 1 tsp per one pepper half, followed by turkey stuffing and cheddar sticks.
 Wrap one bacon slice around each.
 You may want to secure the bacon with a tooth pick.

 - Place on a smoker preheated to 225F-250F and smoke for about 1.5 - 2 hours.
 Jalapeno poppers are done when they acquire rich maroon/brown/burgundy color (depends on the wood you are using for smoking).